sa-concept-refactoring/doc/chapters/inlineConceptRequirement.typ

 #pagebreak()
 == Implementation <first_refactoring_implementation>
-The implementation itself was mostly straight-forward, that is once we figured out how to traverse the AST.
+The implementation process was relatively straightforward, particularly after resolving how to traverse the AST.
-Discovery was made a bit hard by the fact that some methods we required were global and some required casting.
+However, there were challenges in discovering certain methods, as some were global and others necessitated casting.
-Looking at the existing refactorings helped a lot during this time.
+During this phase, referencing existing refactorings provided significant assistance.

 The biggest hurdle of this refactoring was the `requires` keyword itself, which was quite hard to track down as it is not part of the AST itself.
-To figure out where exaclty it is located in the source code it was necessary to resort to the token representation of the source range.
+To figure out where exactly it is located in the source code it was necessary to resort to the token representation of the source range.

 #[
   #set heading(numbering: none)